You don’t need to be in hospital to receive nursing care.

 Community Nursing Services are delivered by eight teams in four Wirral localities:

-- West Kirby Team, The Concourse, Grange Road, West Kirby, CH48 4HZ
+- West Kirby Team, Marine Lake Health and Wellbeing Centre, West Kirby, Wirral CH48 5AA

 - The Warrens Team, The Warrens Medical Centre, Arrowe Park Road, Wirral CH49 5PL